mbasagoitia/yale-library-project/README.md

   - Summarize holdings for inventory or programming purposes

 - **Data Backups**
   - Export holdings data as a CSV file to preserve data/transfer to another system
   - Automatically compress and export the digital catalogue

 - **Admin Management**
-  - Permissions handled via Yale Central Authentication System (CAS) authentication
+  - User authentication handled via Yale University's Central Authentication System (CAS), with additional RBAC logic for app-specific permissions
-  - Admins can add/edit other admins and manage library settings/holdings
+  - Admins can add/remove other admins and manage library settings/holdings

 ---